 - Final Fantasy Tactics had characters reduced to 0 HP have Non-Lethal K.O. only for a limited time within the battle.
 If they were not healed and the battle wasn't finished within a certain number of rounds, they're gone for good.

 - Various games in the Final Fantasy series have stages called "Jagds," which always lack some vital mechanic of the game.
 In Final Fantasy Tactics Advance the mechanic in question is the magical law system that governs combat and keeps people from dying of their injuries.
 Any allies who have 0 HP at the end of a fight in a Jagd will die.
-(This is the only method by which Montblanc can be removed from your party—-Ezel will replace him in later scenes.)
+Should that happen to Marche, the game ends.

 - Both NES entries allow for limited resurrection: The first allows one character to be brought back near the ending of the game with the Aum staff, while in Fire Emblem Gaiden dead characters can be revived if you travel to a resurrection spring (which are often difficult to reach, involving multiple encounters).
 A dead leader still ends the game.